Nigger in the woodpile: Contemporary use by public figures

 In 2018, it was revealed that Irish race-car driver and commentator Derek Daly had used the phrase in a radio interview in May 1983.
 Daly explained he was a foreign driver now in America, driving for an American team, with an American crew, and with an American sponsor—and that if things did not go well, he would be the only nigger in the woodpile.
 His comment caused an immediate uproar from people listening in Gasoline Alley as they warned him of the volatility of that phrase.
 Daly apologized and said the phrase had been an Irish colloquialism, and was not intended as a racial slur.
 Once it was revealed, Daly lost his commentator job.
 His son, who had not been born at the time the comments were made, also lost his sponsor for the weekend.

 In 2019, the Australian Communications and Media Authority (ACMA) ruled that radio station 2GB breached the Commercial Radio Code of Practice when the broadcaster Alan Jones used a "racially charged phrase" during a segment in 2018.
 ACMA received numerous complaints after Jones used the controversial phrase in August 2018, while discussing the looming second Liberal Party of Australia leadership spill.
 "The nigger in the woodpile here, if one can use that expression – and I'm not going to yield to people who tell us that certain words in the language are forbidden – the person who's playing hard to get is Mathias Cormann", Jones told listeners.
 ACMA found that, while the phrase was widely considered racist, its use in the broadcast did not likely incite "hatred", "serious contempt" or "severe ridicule".
-2GB's management agreed the term will not be used on-air again.
+2GB's management agreed the term would not be used on-air again.

-In November 2019, a former Downing Street aide alleged that Prince Andrew, Duke of York, had used the phrase during a private meeting about trade.
+In November 2019, a former Downing Street aide alleged that Andrew Mountbatten-Windsor (then entitled Prince Andrew, Duke of York), had used the phrase during a private meeting in 2012 about trade.

 In June 2020, a city councillor in Taupō, New Zealand, was subject to official complaints and a code of conduct investigation after using the phrase in a council meeting.

-In November 2021, the vice chairman of South Kesteven District Council in Lincolnshire, England, Councillor Ian Stokes, was suspended from his party and later resigned after using the phrase whilst chairing a governance and audit committee on 20 October.
+In November 2021, the vice chairman of South Kesteven District Council in Lincolnshire, England, Councillor Ian Stokes, was suspended from his party and later resigned after using the phrase while chairing a governance and audit committee on 20 October.
 The meeting had been broadcast live on YouTube and sparked a petition calling for his resignation.